-8. Fluor Daniel GTI has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship or would violate the principles of fairness because the use of the process is to remediate contaminated ground water.
+8. Global BioSciences, Inc., has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship because the use of the process is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
 The petition also states that other methods of remediation not using in-situ products or processes are more costly and take longer.
-Remediation would improve the water quality, and to prohibit any exceedance of the specified secondary drinking water standards, all non-health-based standards, in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
+Remediation would improve the water quality, and to prohibit any exceedance of the GCTL in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
 This small and temporary exceedance is not the usual occurrence, nor are most dischargers involved in the remediation of contaminated ground water.
-By allowing the use of the in-situ hydrogen peroxide, the clean-up of the contaminated ground water and soils will be accelerated and returned to a usable condition.
-In addition, the use of the in-situ hydrogen peroxide has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution to the contamination, so long as Fluor Daniel GTI is able to obtain a variance.
-Lastly, other similar in-situ processes have been granted variances, and not to allow this process to be used would violate the principles of fairness.
+By allowing the use of the in-situ Butane Biostimulation TechnologiesTM, the clean up of the contaminated ground water and soils will be accelerated and returned to a usable condition.
+In addition, the use of the in-situ Butane Biostimulation TechnologiesTM has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution to the contamination, so long as Global BioSciences, Inc., is able to obtain a variance.

-9. Zones of discharge for the use of the in-situ hydrogen peroxide are necessary because of the temporary exceedance of the pH and chloride standards in the ground water immediately surrounding the injection.
-Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for organic contaminants meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
+9. Zones of discharge for the use of the in-situ Butane Biostimulation TechnologiesTM are necessary because of the temporary exceedance of butane in the ground water immediately surrounding the injection.
+Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for contaminants meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
 Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health.

-10. The Department received no comments about the petition for variance.

-11. For the foregoing reasons, Fluor Daniel GTI has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(2)(a) for its remedial product, with the conditions below.
+- 10. The Department received no comments about the petition for variance. - 11.
+For the foregoing reasons, Global BioSciences, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62522.300(2)(a) for its remedial product, with the conditions below. - a.
+Use of the in-situ situ Butane Biostimulation

-a.
-Use of the in-situ hydrogen peroxide must be through a Department-approved remedial action plan, or other Departmentenforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program.

-b.
-The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code.

-c.
-The extent of the zone of discharge for pH and chloride shall be a 100-foot radius from the point of injection and the duration of the zone of discharge shall be two years.
-This will allow ample time for the temporarily exceeded parameters to return to their secondary drinking water standards set forth in chapter 62-550 of the Florida Administrative Code, or their naturally occurring background levels at the site, whichever is less stringent.
+TechnologiesTM must be through a Department-approved remedial action plan, or other Department-enforceable document, for an aquifer remediation project and such approval shall not be solely by a delegated local program. - b.
+The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code. - c.
+The extent of the zone of discharge for butane shall be a 100-foot radius from the point of injection and the duration of the zone of discharge shall be two years.
+This will allow ample time for the temporarily exceeded parameter to return to below the suggested ambient concentration.